gestylinaga/theOdinProject-Notes/javascript/projects/calculator/README.md

     - each operator
     - equals '='
     - clear 'C'
-  * A function to populate the display
+  * Populate the display with inputs selected
     - & saving the 'display value' into a variable for future use
   * Make the calculator functional
     - store input numbers